Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Traditional custodians of Uluru: Anangu people

 On 10 June 1770, HMB Endeavour under the command of Captain James Cook was sailing north along the east coast of Australia.
 At 11 pm, it struck a reef and started taking in water.
 Desperate to lighten the ship, the crew heaved nearly 48 tonnes of material over the side, including ballast and cannons.
 Twenty-three hours later, at the next high tide, the Endeavour pulled free.
 Six weeks were spent repairing the ship at what became known as Endeavour River in Queensland.
-On our visit to this historic site we will enjoy the history and water activities before moving on the the nearby historic township of Cooktown.
+On our visit to this historic site we will enjoy the history and water activities before moving on to the nearby historic township of Cooktown.

 Cooktown is justifiably famous as the site of the first white ‘settlement’ in Australia when Captain James Cook, having struck the Great Barrier Reef off the coast north of Cape Tribulation, struggled up the coast and beached the H.M.
 Barque Endeavour on the shores of the Endeavour River.
 Cook and his crew were to stay on the river’s edge from 17 June to 4 August, 1770.
 It is a charming town which wears its history – lots of statues of Captain Cook and a number of impressive buildings constructed during the gold mining boom at Palmer River in the 1880s – with ease.
 In recent times it has been driven by tourism and, particularly, fishing.
 Guests will enjoy a town visit and option to walk to the nearby lookout and soak up the history of this proud township who will welcome us with open arms.